Software Engineering for Business Information Systems

-Uli is also very engaged in the education with regards to Blockchain and Distributed Ledger Technologies.
+Ulrich is also very engaged in the education with regards to Blockchain and Distributed Ledger Technologies.
 He is the creator and main organizer of the lecture Blockchain-based Systems Engineering in the summer term.
-With this lecture, Uli supports students to get a technical foundation of different types of Blockchains and want them to be able to evaluate future developments in this area.
+With this lecture, Ulrich supports students to get a technical foundation of different types of Blockchains and want them to be able to evaluate future developments in this area.
 After this course, students are able to design and implement own applications with Blockchain technology.
-Besides offering a lecture, Uli is advising students in the seminar Technical Analysis of Existing Blockchain Applications in the winter term.
-Additionally, Uli is the scientific advisor to a number of students with regard to their bachelor's and master's thesis or their guided research.
+Besides offering a lecture, Ulrich is responsible for the organization of the seminar Technical Analysis of Existing Blockchain Applications in winter term.
+Additionally, Ulrich is the scientific advisor to a number of students with regard to their bachelor's and master's thesis or their guided research.

 Besides his activity at the chair, he is also a speaker at various events about Blockchain.
 He gives talks at international conferences, at companies like Allianz or IBM, but also at other universities and occasions.
 He participated in the Omega Tau Science Podcast about Blockchain and Smart Contracts.
 If you are interested in him giving a talk at your event, please leave him a mail.

-In his free time, Uli likes to participate in Hackathons.
+In his free time, Ulrich likes to participate in Hackathons.
 He won the Hyperfit Blockchain Hackathon in Copenhagen in August 2017 and the IBM Blockchain Hackathon in Munich in November 2017.
 He talked about the complexities of Bitcoin at the Blockchain4.Business hackathon and was also a member of jury at the famous ETHBerlin in September 2018.

 His reserach projects include:

 - Digital Legacy: Legacy does not only affect objects in the real world, but also any "digital-only" asset like Facebook-Accounts or Cryptocurrency-Wallets.
 As maintaining an offline-storage for passwords and private keys is time-consuming and error-prone, other solutions to digital legacy have to be found.
 In cooperation with the Notarkammer Bayern and the Bundesnotarkammer, we design and implement a new approach for the management and storage of digital legacy, such that information can be stored in an easy and secure manner.

 Selected Invited Talks & Presentations